alzwded/JakMuse/README.md

 Audio
 -----

-The square waves are loop'd into your soundcard so that you may hear them.
+The synthesised sound waves are loop'd into your soundcard so that you can hear them.

 Right now, SDL is used for actual audio output.
+The input is rendered up front and the resulting PCM data is streamed is done in realtime.

-For timing, a hacked-up implementation of a of a timer using clock_nanosleepand repeated calls to clock_gettime is used as a pseudo real-time interrupt.
-This means that while a song sounds consistent on _a_ computer, different computers tend to lag more or less based on their internal clock resolution (sound round to 10ms, some have a better resolution, etc). (fox example, my netbook lags like 5-10% behind my desktop, but it doesn't stutter or jitter or anything) What this means is that until I figure out a way to tap into a real real-time clock that's actually realtime, don't try synchronizing two computers to play a masterwork composition together.
+Technically speaking, SDL is not needed to write the wave file, only for playback.

 Building
 ========